Kartheek0264/hello-world/README.md

 Intro

 Hello! guys,
-                Kartheek here so am a beginner in java. i would like to learn java and i love coding.
+                Kartheek here, So am a beginner in Java.
+I would like to learn java and I love coding.
 Iam eager to learn from you guys.
 I hope you will support me.